A. The LORD clearly sees the hard hearts of His people.

 And My right hand has stretched out the heavens;

 They stand up together.

 a.
 For My name’s sake I will defer My anger: Knowing how deeply sinful His people are, why would the LORD ever show mercy to His people?
 He does it for His name’s sake.
 It isn’t because Israel deserves mercy; indeed, mercy can never be deserved.
 God gives it to glorify Himself and to further His eternal purpose.

 b.
 I have refined you, but not as silver; I have tested you in the furnace of affliction.
-For My own sake, for My own sake, I will do it: Why has a disobedient Israel felt refining fires from the LORD?
-Again, it is for the sake and honor and glory of the LORD.
+For My own sake, for My own sake, I will do it: Why had a disobedient Israel felt refining fires from the LORD?
+Again, it was for the sake and honor and glory of the LORD.

 i.
 Does it bother us to know that God allows trials and His refining fires in our lives for His own sake?
 We should remember that we are not at the center of the universe, but God is.
 Everything He does and allows furthers His eternal purpose.

 c.
-I am He, I am the First, I am also the Last… My right hand has stretched out the heavens: To answer any resentment among His people, God reminds them why He allows things for His glory and to further His praise.
+I am He, I am the First, I am also the Last….
+My right hand has stretched out the heavens: To answer any resentment among His people, God reminded them why He allowed things for His glory and to further His praise.
 He can do it because of who He is – the only True God, the God of all glory, the God of all eternity, the God of all Creation.